plus-and-other-arithmetic-operations/R34-MFD/README.md

 ## R34 Multi Function Display
 Fully functional MFD made in LUA for the asc_nissan_r34_nur.

+# FAQ

+> Pressing the Extra E button makes the rev light flash?

+- Yes.
+Extra E is merely a proxy extra switch used by the script to toggle the Rev Light on and off.

+> The script doesn't work for me!

+-Lua scriptable displays were added in CSP 1.76.
+You need this version for it to work.
+This is explicit in the video's description.

+> I can't switch modes!

+- Refer to the user guide pdf present in the car's folder for instructions on how to use the display.

+> The screen is too dark!

+- Refer to the user guide pdf present in the car's folder for instructions on how to use the display - you can manually tweak the screen brightness.
+Furthermore, the screen's brightness may be heavily influenced by your install.

 # Installation:

 - Head over to `C:\Program Files (x86)\Steam\steamapps\common\assettocorsa\content\cars\asc_nissan_r34_nur\extension`